YaronKoresh/APK-And-Desktop-building-Tools/Mobile/ReadMe.txt

 * Enable WSL (WSL.ps1 - run as administrator)
 * Download your snack as a ZIP file & get from it the app.json
 * Build & publish it into the stores (android.bat/ios.bat)

+# The file "barcode.png" is for live preview of the code, Scan it using the app: "Expo Go"